-While upgrades may be meant to make users be more productive through collaboration, ease of use, KPIs, and other avenues, the exercise can be draining if the targeted users are not involved.
-The roll-out plan should include communication, training and other forms of organizational change management.
+While upgrades may be meant to allow users to be more productive through collaboration, ease of use, KPIs, and other avenues, the exercise can be draining if the targeted users are not involved.
+The roll-out plan should include communication, training, and other forms of organizational change management.
 Changes brought about by an ERP upgrade may seem trivial compared to a full change in the system.
-However, some new functionality may be significantly different from the older versions of the software and thus the need to educate and train users on the upgrades.
+However, some new functionalities may be significantly different from the older versions of the software, and thus arises the need to educate and train users on the upgrades.

 3. Project Management

 Upgrades may not be as complex as a full implementation, but a lot of things can go wrong that can lead to significant losses in revenues.
 Every upgrade requires an effective project manager who will ensure the deployment of the system in a timely fashion and cost effective manner.
 Lack of implementation project management and executive management support leads to the failure of most upgrades.

 Having a dedicated implementation team for the project is crucial.
 These people may be key operational users who will be critical to the success of the upgrade.
 The project manager should be able to work with multiple implementation teams, partners, and business process owners.

 In developing the roll-out plan and managing the implementation, it is important to consider a number of deployment issues and risks early in the project, and manage them accordingly.
 Some of the items that will need to be managed include: